 The amount of sleep kids need varies depending on their age.
 As children get older, they need fewer daily hours of sleep and take fewer naps during the daytime.
 Expert recommendations for daily hours of sleep for each age group includes both nighttime sleep and daytime naps.

-The amount of daily sleep needed can vary from child to child by up to two hours.
-There can be even more variation in total daily sleep in newborns, as some very young babies may sleep anywhere from 10 to 18 hours per day.
+Recommendations for newborns younger than 4 months are not included due to the wide variation in duration and patterns of sleep that occur during this time.
+The amount of daily sleep needed can vary from child to child, but there can be even more variation in total daily sleep in newborns, as some very young babies may sleep anywhere from 10 to 18 hours per day.

 Why Is Sleep Important For Kids?